Faux-K or FauxK:

 What is it?
-First, some writers started referring to projectors that could accept 4K content, but didn't have 8 million discreet pixels to show it, as FauxK.
+First, some writers started referring to projectors that could accept 4K content, but didn't have 8 million discreet pixels to show it, as "FauxK."
 I joined that party.
-I wish I had invented the term, but I commend whomever did.
-I found an early thread, on one of the forums, from back in 2011 with a reviewer "debating" what he felt was a 1080 pixel shifting projector line might be misconstrued at true 4K.
+I wish I had invented the term, but I commend whoever did.
+I found an early thread on one of the forums from way back in 2011 with another reviewer "debating" what he felt was a 1080 pixel shifting projector line that might be misconstrued at true 4K.
 He used the term FauxK.
 For those who are curious, there's a link below.

 FauxK vs 4K - what's the verdict?
-I consider any projector that can put at least 3840×2160 discreet pixels on the screen - without any overlap, to be "true 4K" (not an official term).
+I consider any projector that can put at least 3840 x 2160 discreet pixels on the screen - without any overlap, to be "true 4K" (not an official term).

 They cannot produce as sharp an image as a projector with the same number of pixels hitting the screen, when the other projector has discreet pixels - each one is separate, no overlap.
 Technically, it's no contest!
 It's this simple:

-The area of each 4K (3840×2160) pixel on, say a 100″ screen, is exactly one fourth the area of of a 1080p projector's pixel, whether that 1080p projector is a pixel shifter or not.
+The area of each 4K (3840 x 2160) pixel on, say a 100" screen, is exactly one-fourth the area of a 1080p projector's pixel, whether that 1080p projector is a pixel shifter or not.
 Those projectors simply cannot be a sharp (unless there are serious problems with the 4K projector.
-The true 4K projector can do a perfect vertical or horizontal line, that's 1/3840 of the screen width. for a pixel shifter that's 1080p, that line has to be at minimum twice as thick as a true 4K line.
+The true 4K projector can do a perfect vertical or horizontal line, that's 1/3840 of the screen width.
+For a pixel shifter that's 1080p, that line has to be at minimum twice as thick as a true 4K line.
 Got it?

-Now welcome to the world of DLP - TI (Texas Instruments) created a new DLP chip, neither true 1080p, nor true 4K (we're going to stick to consumer 4K - technically true 4K would be 4096 pixels (movie theaters) not 3840.
+Now welcome to the world of DLP - TI (Texas Instruments) created a new DLP chip, neither true 1080p, nor true 4K (we're going to stick to consumer 4K - technically true 4K would be 4096 pixels (as is found in movie theaters), not 3840.

-Well folks, that makes them 4K UHD, not true 4K, by my take.
-What is 4K UHD, its a resolution used by Blu-ray UHD players and YouTube for example (UHD = Ultra High Definition).
+Well, folks, that makes them 4K UHD, not true 4K, by my take.
+What is 4K UHD?
+It is a resolution used by Blu-Ray UHD players and YouTube (UHD = Ultra High Definition).
 That is, it's part marketing, part reality.

-To test maximum resolution, I'm creating a 3840×2160 image in photoshop of vertical lines, all one pixel wide, I'll change colors as frequently as from one pixel to the next.
+To test maximum resolution, I'm creating a 3840 x 2160 image in photoshop of vertical lines, all one pixel wide, I'll change colors as frequently as from one pixel to the next.
 Something like R,G,B,R,G,B and then others such as: R,G,B,C,Y,M, RRGBB, GGYBB, and wider ones, perhaps R,R,B,B,G,G...
 Only the true 4K projector will be able to see all those colors.

-Click on, and zoom in as close as you can, say to the area around the tallest tower, and look closely at the lighting, the LS10500 1080p pixel shifter is a little soft - less detailed than the BenQ HT8050 the 4K UHD projector, which in turn is not as detailed and defined as the $25K Sony VPL-VZ1000ES immediately above.
+Click on, and zoom in as close as you can - say, to the area around the tallest tower - and look closely at the lighting.
+The LS10500 1080p pixel shifter is a little soft - less detailed than the BenQ HT8050 the 4K UHD projector, which in turn is not as detailed and defined as the $25K Sony VPL-VZ1000ES immediately above.
 The differences aren't huge, but they make a visible difference.
 One note, the Sony needed to have its digital pixel alignment done.
 I hadn't noticed that I had taken this image before I did the pixel alignment until later.
 You can see a green edge on one side of pixels and a blue on the other.

-I say that using this logic: If that's real 4K, then so would be “4K UHD" projector based on a standard HD - 720p - of 1280×720 (you know, that's the lower HD resolution, the one ESPN and ABC still broadcasts at).
-Using pixel shifting a company could start with that native resolution and shift pixels 9 times and you are back at 8.3 megapixels.
-Of course each of those individual pixels would be about the size of a bowling ball compared to a baseball (for true 4K), or maybe a baseball compared to a golf ball.
+I say that using this logic: If that's real 4K, then so would a "4K UHD" projector based on a standard HD - 720p - of 1280 x 720 (you know, that's the lower HD resolution, the one ESPN and ABC still broadcast at).
+Using pixel shifting, a company could start with that native resolution and shift pixels 9 times and you are back at 8.3 megapixels.
+Of course, each of those individual pixels would be about the size of a bowling ball compared to a baseball (for true 4K), or maybe a baseball compared to a golf ball.

 So, since Faux-K doesn't have a clear definition, the one I've been using the past few years is simply this:

-If a projector can't put up 3840×2160 pixels without pixel shifting (call it overlapping pixels), but can input 4K content and display it, that's my definition of true 4K, and that's the one we use in our reviews.
+If a projector can't put up 3840 x 2160 pixels without pixel shifting (call it overlapping pixels), but can input 4K content and display it - that's my definition of true 4K, and that's the one we use in our reviews.

 , from 2011, of him using the term to describe pixel shifting 1080p projectors that accepted 4K content.
-In light of recent conversations with various manufacturers about 4K resolution of late, I'm reminded of follow up his and JVC's follow-up comments is one of the forums.
-There he and JVC debated whether their projectors were being misrepresented by using terms such as 4K Precision.
-It’s an interesting back and forth.
-The point being, the term Faux-K (or FauxK) has been batted around quite some time, without a clear definition of what Faux-K is, only what it’s not.
+In light of recent conversations with various manufacturers about 4K resolution of late, I'm reminded of follow up his and JVC's follow-up comments on one of the forums.
+There, he and JVC debated whether their projectors were being misrepresented by using terms such as "4K Precision," and it's an interesting back and forth.
+The point being, the term Faux-K (or FauxK) has been batted around for quite some time without a clear definition of what Faux-K is, only what it is not.

-Between 4K, Faux-K, and the addition of HDR, and BT2020 color space, things are still a bit murky as we all scramble to understand the benefits, and limitations, and how to maximize the viewing experience when there are trade-offs.
-In addition things will be changing at a healthy pace going forward.
-Hang on for a ride. - art
+Between 4K, FauxK, and the addition of HDR and BT2020 color space, things are still a bit murky as we all scramble to understand the benefits, and limitations, and how to maximize the viewing experience when there are trade-offs.
+In addition, things will be changing at a healthy pace going forward.
+Hang on for a bit of a bumpy ride. - art